 Is there any scientific logic behind this claim?

 Here’s the theory: Hemorrhoid creams, such as Preparation H and HemAway, help provide relief by shrinking the veins around the anus and tightening the skin; so, the tightening effect must work on other parts of your skin too.
 This idea is based on the old formulation of Preparation H that included an ingredient known as live yeast-cell derivative (LYCD).
 However, there have been no clinical studies on whether LYCD can actually reduce the appearance of fine lines and wrinkles on the face.
-(It has been shown to be effective in promoting wound and burn healing, but that’s not what you’re here for, right?).
+(It has been shown to be effective in promoting and , but that’s not what you’re here for, right?).

 LYCD hasn’t been included in hemorrhoid creams since the 1990’s.
 The US Food and Drug Administration (FDA) banned the use of LYCD in hemorrhoid creams due to lack of studies supporting its safety and effectiveness in treating hemorrhoids.
 That’s when manufacturers of Preparation H decided to switch out the ingredients.

 Today’s formulations of hemorrhoid creams sold in the United States contain the active ingredients phenylephrine or hydrocortisone.
 Phenylephrine is a vasoconstrictor, which shrinks the blood vessels.
 Some dermatologists believe that this ingredient is what helps puffy, tired eyes.
 Hydrocortisone, on the other hand, is a steroid, which helps relieve the itching and inflammation associated with hemorrhoids.

 If you want to test the theory of using hemorrhoid creams for wrinkles, you’ll need to obtain a formulation of Preparation H that still contains LYCD, also known as Bio-Dyne.